Ads: The Basics

 Testing Your Ads

 It's important to test your ads before using them in a campaign.
 Your ads may automatically or manually be reviewed as a part of our ad quality process, but this is done to ensure that ads meet exchange and publisher requirements.
-Centro’s ad quality reviewers do not test that ads work as you expect.
+Our ad quality reviewers do not test that ads work as you expect.

 As the DSP is a real-time programmatic buying platform, running ads without first testing their functionality is ill-advised.
 Bids cannot be reversed and you will be charged for any impressions that your campaigns bid on, regardless of whether your ads function correctly or not.